chiggachiggayeah/weatherman/weatherman.md

 "Sure!"
 Then, a little less eagerly, "Yeah, that uh, that won't be a problem.
 Not imposing at all.
 You know, if it's just a couple hours."

 "Great!"
 Zero words, three steps, a hop, and she was in Naram's bed, and she burrowed under the covers and must've fallen asleep within five minutes.
 Naram sat in his desk, trying not to look at the girl drooling away on his pillow, and failing about every forty-five seconds.
 He wasn't a hypochondriac or one of those irrationally concerned with the everyday microbial onslaught each us finds ourselves enmeshed in from the moment of our birth.
 But this was foreign spittle where he put his head every night.
 That it was a young woman's drool, and a woman with impeccable oral hygiene (albeit a pickly brand of halitosis), did little to assuage Naram's concern.
 Tonight, inevitably, he would roll over and find his nose against crusty oral residue, and it would not be his own.
 He could wash the pillow.
 It took exactly 143 steps to get to the washing machine and back if you took the steps two at a time.
 It had been such a demanding day that Naram wasn't sure if he had 143 steps in him.
-And truth be told this was better than his usual pastimes of pouring of notes or throwing a tennis ball against the wall and failing to catch it.
+And truth be told this was better than his usual pastimes of pouring over notes or throwing a tennis ball against the wall and failing to catch it.
 He turned once again from the ostensible work on his desk to inspect Jin and the thoughtless up and down of her small frame.
 His eyes followed the current of the limpid stream flowing onto his pillow with a morbid fascination and then --

 *Knock, knock, knock!* Jin eyes grudgingly opened.
 Naram was caught.
 It didn't help that he'd taken his pants off.
 It was what he normally did when he was by himself in his room, which was always, and he was doing her a favor and she was asleep.
 He saw her eyes register his lack of pants.
 "Not what it looks like."
 He knew saying that somehow made it worse. *Knock, knock, knock* Naram opened the door to find a stout woman, maybe forty years old, glaring in the doorway and Ivan leaning against the wall behind her.